tatethurston/ProtoScript/README.md

 ## Configuration 🛠

-ProtoScript aims to be zero config, but can be configured via the cli interface, or when using the `npx protoscript` command, by creating a `.protoscript.json` file in your project root.
+ProtoScript aims to be zero config, but can be configured via the cli interface, or when using the `npx protoscript` command, by creating a `proto.config.mjs` (or `.js` or `.cjs`) file in your project root.

 <table>
   <thead>